estebanfelipep/estebanfelipep-talon/README.md

 It also includes changes to default talon commands (for example, the alphabet).

-This commands is meant to be used alongside the [community talon configuration](https://github.com/talonhub/community).
+These commands are meant to be used alongside the [community talon configuration](https://github.com/talonhub/community).
 It is a work in progress and will be updated as I continue to use it.

 I hope you find it useful.